-A mastopexy is a procedure to tighten the breast skin envelope to "lift" the gland, improve breast shape and profile, and reposition the nipple higher on the breast mound.
+A mastopexy is a procedure to tighten the breast skin envelop to "lift" the gland, improve breast shape and profile, and reposition the nipple higher on the breast mound.
 Only skin is removed, not breast tissue itself.
 In some cases, an implant can be added to increase volume, such as in cases of extreme weight loss or after nursing several children.
-The scars may be limited to around the nipple (donut mastopexy); around the nipple with an up and down limb like a lollipop (vertical mastopexy); or around the nipple, up and down, and across, under the breast in the inframammory fold (standard mastopexy).
+In other cases, the breast gland itself is sometimes rearranged to control shape prior to skin tightening.
+The scars are around the nipple (donut mastopexy), around the nipple with an up and down limb like a lollipop (vertical mastopexy), or around the nipple, up and down and across, under the breast in the inframammary fold (standard mastopexy).
 Although the concept of fewer scars is attractive, as more skin is removed, better control of the breast shape is possible.
-Donut mastopexies are limited to breasts that need adjustment of nipple height rather than tightening of the breast mound.
-If too much skin is excised around the nipple/areola, the areola may elongate and become oval.
+Donut mastopexies (where the scar is only around the areola) are limited to breasts that need adjustment of areolar diameter and excess fullness rather than tightening of the breast mound.
+Donut mastopexies DO NOT LIFT and if too much skin is excised around the nipple/areolar, the areola may elongate and become oval.
 To avoid this, a vertical limb may need to be added.
-If this is still not enough, tightening and/or lifting the additional inframammory incision will need to be added as well.
+If this is still not enough, tightening and/or lifting the additional inframammary incision will need to be added as well.

-The surgery usually takes up to three hours (1.5 hours per side) and is done using a general anesthesia or deep sedation.
-Before performing the mastopexy, Dr. Pautler will draw a pattern on the breast with the patient in the upright position.
-During the surgery, breast skin is removed according to this pattern, and the nipple areolar complex is repositioned higher on what ends up being a firmer breast mound.
+The surgery usually takes up to three hours (1.5 hours on each side) and is done using general anesthesia or deep sedation.
+Before performing the mastopexy, dr. Pautler will draw a pattern on the breast with the patient in the upright position.
+During the surgery, breast skin is removed according to this pattern and the nipple areolar complex is repositioned higher on what ends up being a firmer breast mound.
 Prior to closing all the incisions, Dr. Pautler sits each patient up vertically to allow the breasts to drop and to make sure the breasts are as symmetric as possible.
 Sometimes a small drain is inserted into each side, the wounds are sutured closed, and a compressive dressing or surgical bra is placed before awakening the patient from anesthesia.

 After the surgery, discomfort is controlled with either oral (pills) or intravenous medication.
 The drains, if used, are most often removed the day after surgery in Dr. Pautler's office.
-The compressive bra is worn for about 4-6 weeks, and afterwards most patients can return to normal activities.
-Smaller mastopexies involve a quick recovery, while more extensive ones require more healing time.
+The compressive bra is worn for about 4-6 weeks and afterwards most patient can return to normal activities.
+Smaller mastopexies involve a quick recovery while more extensive ones require more healing time.

-BEFORE YOUR SURGERY
+BEFORE SURGERY